spryker/spryker-docs/docs/scos/dev/back-end-development/zed/adding-navigation-in-the-back-office.md

 There are two places to define the navigation configuration:

-* In the global configuration file - `config/Zed/navigation.xml`
+* In the global configuration file: `config/Zed/navigation.xml`.
-* In a module configuration file - `src/Pyz/Zed/{moduleName}/Communication/navigation.xml`
+* In a module configuration file: `src/Pyz/Zed/{moduleName}/Communication/navigation.xml`.

 {% info_block infoBox "Replace a placeholder" %}

 Replace `{moduleName}` with the actual module name.

 {% endinfo_block %}

-## Defining a navigation merge strategy
+## Define a navigation merge strategy

 When you add navigation on a project level, you need to merge it with the core navigation.
 There are two strategies to do that: `BREADCRUMB_MERGE_STRATEGY` and `FULL_MERGE_STRATEGY`.